kide-vm/kide/lib/typed/compiler/README.md

 #### Messages and frames

-Since the machine is virtual, we have to define it, and since it is oo we define it in objects.
+Since the machine is oo we define it in objects.

 Also it is important to define how instructions operate, which is is in a physical machine would be by changing the contents of registers or some stack.